 Afghan Hands – The Blog

 A little over a week ago, I made a return visit to the ISAF webpages to poke around.
 It looks like some changes have been in the works.
-The website, which was pretty static before, is all swish now, and comes equipped with a social media dashboard in the footer where readers can subscribe to … Continue reading Afghan Hands – The Blog
+The website, which was pretty static before, is all swish now, and comes equipped with a social media dashboard in the footer where readers can subscribe to Facebook, YouTube, and Flickr (but no Twitter) feeds.
+It’s also got a new Afghan Hands blog, which carries “updates from Leaders and Troops across Afghanistan”.

 Learning the Ropes